This post answers the question of how and whether investors should include gold in their portfolios.

 Risk reduction or downside protection is a crucial driver of diversifying stock portfolios by adding gold.
 The above conclusion of low correlations of gold with a stock portfolio implies that adding gold to a stock portfolio with regularly rebalancing has benefits of risk reduction that we will now examine.

 Using data since 2000, we compare the result of running a 10-year SIP in Indian markets (represented by Sensex) and consider adding gold (in INR) with yearly rebalancing.
-The SIP is increased by 10% yearly.
+The SIP is increased by 10% yearly as a step-up SIP.
 In addition, 2% is removed from the portfolio on every rebalancing event to simulate the impact of taxes.
 There are 142 such 10-year windows (each of 120 months) in this period.

 We will plot four metrics: